How to contribute to xpm

 Continuous Integration (CI)

-The module is CI tested on every push via GitHub Actions, on Ubuntu, Windows and macOS, using node 18, 20 and 22.
+The module is subject to CI testing on every push via GitHub Actions, on Ubuntu, Windows and macOS, utilising node 18, 20 and 22.